hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 This way we tell our `WeatherClient` to read the `weatherUrl` parameter's value from the `weather.url` property we define in our application properties.

 ### Parsing and Writing JSON
-Writing a REST API these days you often send your data as JSON over the wire.
-Using Spring there's no need to writing JSON on your own.
-Instead you define <abbr title="Plain Old Java Object">POJOs</abbr> that represent the JSON structure you want to parse from a request or send with a response.
+Writing a REST API these days you often pick JSON when it comes to sending your data over the wire.
+Using Spring there's no need to writing JSON by hand nor to write logic that transforms your objects into JSON (although you can do both if you feel like reinventing the wheel).
+Defining <abbr title="Plain Old Java Object">POJOs</abbr> that represent the JSON structure you want to parse from a request or send with a response is enough.

+Spring and [Jackson](https://github.com/FasterXML/jackson) take care of everything else.
+With the help of Jackson, Spring automagically parses JSON into Java objects and vice versa.
+If you have good reasons you can use any other JSON mapper out there in your codebase.
+The advantage of Jackson is that it comes bundled with Spring Boot.

-Spring automatically can automatically parse JSON and convert it into your Java object structure and vice versa.
-When we talk to the weather API we receive JSON as response.
-To make this data structure accessible in our Java code I've written the `WeatherResponse` class.
-This class defines the nested JSON object structure with all fields that are relevant in our case (for us this is `response.currently.summary` only).
-Spring uses [Jackson](https://github.com/FasterXML/jackson) to convert between Java and JSON per default.
-This mechanism is usually hidden from you as a developer.
-If you define a method in a `RestController` that returns a POJO, Spring MVC will automatically use Jackson to convert that POJO to JSON and send the resulting JSON in the resposne body.
-Using Spring's `RestTemplate` you get the same magic.
-If you send a request using `RestTemplate` you can provide a POJO class that should be used to parse the response.
-Again, Jackson is used under the hood per default.
+Spring often hides the parsing and converting to JSON part from you as a developer.
+If you define a method in a `RestController` that returns a POJO, Spring MVC will automatically convert that POJO to a JSON string and put it in the response body.
+With Spring's `RestTemplate` you get the same magic.
+Sending a request using `RestTemplate` you can provide a POJO class that should be used to parse the response.
+Again it's Jackson being used under the hood.

+When we talk to the weather API we receive a JSON response.
+The `WeatherResponse` class is a POJO representation of that JSON structure including all the fields we care about (which is only `response.currently.summary`).
+Using the `@JsonIgnoreProperties(ignoreUnknown = true)` annotation on our POJO objects gives us a [tolerant reader](https://www.martinfowler.com/bliki/TolerantReader.html), an interface that is liberal in what data it accepts (following [Postel's Law](https://en.wikipedia.org/wiki/Robustness_principle)).
+This way there can be all kinds of silly stuff in the JSON response we receive from the weather API.
+As long as `response.currently.summary` is there, we're happy.

-If you want to test-drive your Jackson Mapping, take a look at the `WeatherResponseTest` I've written.
-In this test I test the conversion of JSON into a `WeatherResponse` object.
-Since this deserialization is the only conversion taking place in the application's flow there's no need to test if a `WeatherResponse` can be converted to JSON correctly.
-Using this approach it's very simple to test the other way, though.
+If you want to test-drive your Jackson Mapping take a look at the `WeatherResponseTest`.
+This one tests the conversion of JSON into a `WeatherResponse` object.
+Since this deserialization is the only conversion we do in the application there's no need to test if a `WeatherResponse` can be converted to JSON correctly.
+Using the approach outlined below it's very simple to test serialization as well, though.

 {% highlight java %}
 @Test